 Derive actionable information and maximize the value of your data with scalable, decentralized, domain-specific units of architecture.

-What is a Tag.bio data node?
+What is a Tag.bio data product?

-How to bring data into a node:
+How to bring data into a data product:

 - Identify tabular data source(s) for ingestion via SQL queries or delimited files.
 Relational databases, data lakes, and CSV files are all potential candidates.